Today's Articles

 Wilton D. Gregory

 Reverend Wilton D. Gregory was born in Chicago on this date in 1947.
-He is a Black Roman Catholic bishop and the seventh bishop of Belleville, Illinois.
+He is a Black Roman Catholic Bishop and the seventh bishop of Belleville, Illinois.

 Gregory is the son of Wilton, Sr. and Ethel Duncan Gregory.
 He attended St. Carthage Grammar School, Quigley Preparatory Seminary South, Niles College (now St. Joseph's College Seminary) of Loyola University, and Saint Mary of the Lake Seminary.
 Three years after his ordination to the priesthood, he began graduate studies at the Pontifical Liturgical Institute (Sant' Anselmo) in Rome, where he earned his doctorate in Sacred Liturgy in 1980.
 In 1973, Gregory was ordained a Catholic priest for the Archdiocese of Chicago.
-1983 he became a bishop after serving as an associate pastor at Our Lady of Perpetual Help Parish in Glenview, IL.
+1983, he became a bishop after serving as an associate pastor at Our Lady of Perpetual Help Parish in Glenview, IL.
 Bishop Gregory was installed as the Seventh Bishop of Belleville in 1994.

 In 2001, Bishop Gregory was elected president of the United States Conference of Catholic Bishops, following three years as vice president under Bishop Joseph Fiorenza of the Diocese of Galveston-Houston.
-Gregory also serves on the NCCB Executive and Administrative Committees and on the Administrative Board.
+Gregory also serves on the NCCB Executive and Administrative Committees and the Administrative Board.
 He has been chairman of the Bishops' Committees on Personnel, the Third Millennium/Jubilee Year 2000, and Liturgy.
 Other recent committee assignments include the Committee on Doctrine and the United States Catholic Conference on International Policy.
 Bishop Gregory has written extensively on church issues, including pastoral statements on the death penalty and euthanasia/physician-assisted suicide.

 Hoping to end a crisis they admit was of their own making in Dallas over the summer of 2002, Gregory and other bishops are trying to approve a clerical sex abuse policy within the Catholic Church.
 This would remove all molesters from parish life and kick most abusers out of the priesthood.
-During a highly dramatic opening, President Gregory of the bishops' conference bluntly acknowledged that bishops' mistakes helped cause the scandal.
+During a theatrical opening, President Gregory of the bishops' conference bluntly acknowledged that bishops' mistakes helped cause the scandal.
 He has frequently apologized for the bishops' role in the crisis, yet his remarks were direct.

 “We are the ones who chose not to report the criminal actions of priests to the authorities because the law did not require this.
 We are the ones who worried more about the possibility of scandal than bringing about the kind of openness that helps prevent abuse.”